covowel03/Sudoku_UCI_Project/README.md

 # SudokuJava
-Sudoku in Java with Java Swing for an UCI's school project
+Sudoku in Java using Java Swing for an UCI school project